Hejaz railway: Construction

+Project; survey

 Railways were experiencing a building boom in the late 1860s, and the Hejaz region was one of the many areas up for speculation.
 The first such proposal involved a railway stretching from Damascus to the Red Sea.
 This plan was soon dashed however, as the Amir of Mecca raised objections regarding the sustainability of his own camel transportation project should the line be constructed.

 Ottoman involvement in the creation of a railway began with Colonel Ahmed Reshid Pasha, who, after surveying the region on an expedition to Yemen in 1871–1873, concluded that the only feasible means of transport for Ottoman soldiers traveling there was by rail.
 Other Ottoman officers, such as Osman Nuri Pasha, also offered up proposals for a railway in the Hejaz, arguing its necessity if security in the Arabian region were to be maintained.

+Funding and symbolism

 Many around the world did not believe that the Ottoman Empire would be able to fund such a project: it was estimated the railway would cost around 4 million Turkish lira, a sizeable portion of the budget.
 The Ziraat Bankasi, a state bank which served agricultural interests in the Ottoman Empire, provided an initial loan of 100,000 lira in 1900.
 This initial loan allowed the project to commence later the same year.
-Abdulhamid II called on all Muslims in the world to make donations to the construction of the Hejaz Railway.
+Abdul Hamid II called on all Muslims in the world to make donations to the construction of the Hejaz Railway.
 The project had taken on a new significance.
 Not only was the railway to be considered an important military feature for the region, it was also a religious symbol.
 Hajis, pilgrims on their way to the holy city of Mecca, often didn't reach their destination when travelling along the Hejaz route.
 Unable to contend with the tough, mountainous conditions, up to 20% of hajis died on the way.

-Abdulhamid was adamant that the railway stand as a symbol for Muslim power and solidarity: this rail line would make the religious pilgrimage easier not only for Ottomans, but all Muslims.
+Abdul Hamid was adamant that the railway stand as a symbol for Muslim power and solidarity: this rail line would make the religious pilgrimage easier not only for Ottomans, but all Muslims.
 As a result, no foreign investment in the project was to be accepted.
 The Donation Commission was established to organize the funds effectively, and medallions were given out to donors.
 Despite propaganda efforts such as railway greeting cards, only about 1 in 10 donations came from Muslims outside of the Ottoman Empire.
 One of these donors, however, was Muhammad Inshaullah, a wealthy Punjabi newspaper editor.
 He helped to establish the Hejaz Railway Central Committee.
+The BBC said the project was funded completely by donations.

+The attempt to reach the Hejaz via rail despite major economic incentives outside the Hajj season is probably due to religious and political reasons according to Özyüksel.